Trxyebeep/tomb3/USING.md

 #### Updating from pre-V1.3.0 to V1.3.0 or later:
 - Delete tomb3decomp.dll (now renamed to tomb3.dll).
 - Delete the ExtraOptions folder (the config tool is available now).
+- Move your saves from the root folder to the new saves folder.
 ------------------------

 ### TR3: The Lost Artifact support: